 13. Check out the Local Artists

 One thing I love about living in Alaska is the amount of creative talent that lives here.
 Many of the shops along the main street are filled with local items.
 There is also a large gallery in the Brown & Hawking building with some impressive artwork.
 I recommend setting aside an hour or so to shop.
-There are also a few shops as you enter town, near the harbor.
+There are also a few shops as you enter the town, near the harbor.